henk-vdb/getcleandata/CodeBook.md

 There are 6 id's and labels for activities.

 The ```y_train.txt``` and ```y_test.txt``` files contain the activity row headers for their respective windows.
-The 'y'-files contain row headers as activity-id's for the ```7352 + 2947 = 10299``` observations.
+The 'y'-files glued together contain row headers as activity-id's for the ```7352 + 2947 = 10299``` observations.

 ##### Subjects